-It’s easy to say: “Just turn these notifications off”, or “Just put your phone away”, or “Just don’t open that tab”.
+It is easy to say: “Just turn these notifications off,” or “Just put your phone away,” or “Just don’t open that tab.”
 In fact, one cannot simply quit workplace distractions: being distracted is a bad habit and should be handled as such.
 So how to avoid distractions at the workplace and start using your time wisely?

-Special tools block out almost everything that can distract you from your immediate tasks and help you concentrate on your work.
+There are some special tools for blocking out all the websites and platforms that can distract you from your immediate tasks and help you concentrate on your work.
 In a healthier work environment, it’s easier to focus on what matters and get things done.

-This app for MacOS is designed to block access to distracting websites, emails, or anything else in the Internet that prevents you from focusing.
-The app offers quite a simple functionality, but that seems to be an efficient way to handle distracting information when your self-control is not enough to stop checking social media or watching funny videos.
+This app for macOS is designed to block access to distracting sites or anything else on the Web that prevents you from focusing.
+The app offers quite a simple functionality, but that seems to be an efficient way to handle distracting information when your self-control is not enough.

-To handle distractions, the app allows you to create your own routines.
-Routine is a plan that includes scheduled blocks for specific websites, applications and activities, work and rest intervals, and productivity targets.
-Set up blocks for a specific period of time or forever, as you need.
-The developer warns that Focus Me is one of the most powerful tools to quit distractions and addictions: in the forced mode, it keeps blocking out your distractions even when you try to delete the app or stop the timer.
+To handle distractions, the app allows you to create your own routines (aka plans that include scheduled blocks for specific websites, work and rest intervals, and productivity targets).
+Note that Focus Me is one of the most powerful tools to quit distractions and addictions: in the forced mode, it keeps blocking out your distractions even when you try to delete the app or stop the timer.

-Those who consider the Pomodoro technique an efficient way to manage work time, would appreciate this app.
+Those who consider the Pomodoro technique an efficient way to manage work time would appreciate this app.
 It allows creating tasks and setting up estimates of how many Pomodoro sessions you need to accomplish them.
-Split your work day into sprints and breaks and improve your work / life balance.
-Maintain focus and overcome distractions throughout the workday — and achieve more.
+Split your workday into sprints and breaks and improve your work-life balance.
+Maintain focus, overcome distractions throughout the workday, and achieve more.

 For detailed control and analysis, the app offers a progress dashboard.
 Here you can create reports and visualize your productivity improvement.
 A mini timer helps you monitor your current progress when you are working on a task.

-The app helps you create a productive work environment by eliminating Internet and offline distractions.
-In the app, you can set up focusing intervals when distracting websites and applications are blocked, or block any of them forever.
+The app helps you create a productive work environment by eliminating online and offline distractions.
+In the app, you can set up focusing intervals when distracting websites and applications are blocked or block any of them forever.
 When trying to access the blocked resource, a motivational quote is shown to get you back to work.

 For those who would think about bypassing blockers, the Hardcore mode is provided.
 Once the mode is turned on, you cannot turn timers and schedules off.
 Settings and certain actions in the app are locked too.